vanetten/igv-rails/README.md

 ## Usage

-Add IGV and dependencies to your Gemfile:
+Add IGV and dependencies to the application's Gemfile:

 ```ruby
 gem 'font-awesome-rails'